danbraj/KeyboardRace-Multiplayer/README.md

 # Keyboard Race "Wyścig na klawiaturze" Multiplayer

-`uek :: Application for quick writing exercise with elements of competition`
+`uek :: An application for quick writing exercise with elements of competition`

-Go to [project description](https://github.com/danbraj/Wnkm/tree/gh-pages) (only pl) 👉
+Go to [project description](https://github.com/danbraj/Wnkm/tree/gh-pages) (🇵🇱 Polish only)

+If you would like to run this application, you need to download JRE.

 **USAGE**